sql-formatter-org/sql-formatter/README.md

 # SQL Formatter Plus

-A fork of [SQL Formatter](https://github.com/zeroturnaround/sql-formatter) with some extra bug fixes.
+A fork of [SQL Formatter](https://github.com/zeroturnaround/sql-formatter) with some extra bug fixes and features.

+Fixes:

 - Fixed formatting issue with unicode characters
 - Fixed comment formatting for non-unix line endings
 - Fixed null reference on input tokenization

+New Features:

+- Convert keywords to uppercase with the `uppercase` config option

 **SQL Formatter** is a JavaScript library for pretty-printing SQL queries.
 It started as a port of a [PHP Library][], but has since considerably diverged.